Tasks are the steps within a flow.

 Read the full list on the Flowable tasks page.

-In contrast to Flowable Tasks, Runnable Tasks are responsible for performing the actual work.
-For example, file system operations, API calls, database queries, etc. These tasks can be compute-intensive and are handled by workers.
+Unlike Flowable tasks, Runnable tasks perform the actual work — such as file system operations, API calls, or database queries.
+These tasks can be compute-intensive and are executed by workers.

 Example runnable tasks include: